samipiit/SeleniumBootcamp/README.md

 ## REMINDERS:
 `**DO NOT MESS WITH ANY POM.XML FILE, UNLESS YOU TRULY UNDERSTAND WHAT YOU ARE DOING**`
+- To utilize JDBC, create a schema instance for each module in MySQL Workbench.
+Then, navigate to `src/main/resources/config.properties` for each corresponding module, and ensure your `MYSQLJDBC.host` property value contains the correct schema.
+Don't forget to initialize MySQL prior to running tests!
 - When running tests from a Test Class, you need to make sure the method in the BasePage class, named `driverSetup (@BeforeMethod)`, has an optional parameter `URL`, with the value of the website you are testing.
     - If running tests from the xml file, then the `URL` parameter should point to the application homepage